justindomke/pangolin/README.md

 **Scalar functions triggered by infix operators**

 ```
 a + b  - same as t.add(a,b) - elementwise addition
 a / b  - same as t.div(a,b) - elementwise division
 a * b  - same as t.mul(a,b) - elementwise multiplication
+a ** b - same as t.pow(a,b) - elementwise powers
 ```

 **Matrix functions**